Five 5-Minute TEFL Activities For The Classroom

 Often it can be enough to have a general chat about homework or the weekend or anything, but sometimes those five minutes can seem to drag on for an eternity.

-So here are five activities which shouldn’t take you longer than five minutes and which you can use as stand-alone activities for those times when you need them most.
+So here are five 5-minute TEFL activities which you can use for those times when you need them most.

 News of the day

 Give each student a minute to think and then each student must tell the class about one thing that has recently happened in the news.
 It can be local news or news from their country or city or international news and on any topic.

 This can be done in teams or individually.
 Draw on the board the categories of Place, Person, Food, Occupation, Adjective – or whatever categories you choose.
 Randomly choose a letter and the students must race to find a word for each category beginning with that letter.